 There are several factors to consider when choosing a therapist to help with adjustment issues:

-Specialized training: Regardless of which type of mental health professional you choose to work with, you’ll want to be sure the therapist is committed to culturally competent practice and has prior experience working with people from different cultures.
-These therapists are aware of different world views and provide therapy adapted to different cultural values and beliefs.
+Specialized training: Regardless of which type of mental health professional you choose to work with, you'll want to be sure the therapist is committed to culturally competent practice and has prior experience working with people from different cultures.
+These therapists are aware of inaccurate assumptions on different world views and provide therapy adapted to other cultural expectations, values, and beliefs.

 Ask in advance: The best way to judge how you might feel about a therapist is to ask for a preliminary phone call.
-This also enables you to ask about their experience, what type of therapy they suggest, and what it will be like.
+This also enables you to ask about their experience, what type of therapy they suggest, and a complete picture of what therapy will be like.
 Try to speak to a few different therapists before deciding on a provider.

 - Berkely International Office, “Cultural Adjustment”